Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Results

 \subsection{Profile distortion under fake-good instructions}

-Figure~\ref{fig:radar_profiles} visualizes the fake-good distortion observed in our experiments for GPT-5 and Gemini~2.5~Pro, demonstrating how the response format shapes the distortion.
-Under the single-stimulus Likert format, fake-good instructions pull the inferred Big Five profile toward a stereotypically ``good person'' pattern: higher A, C, E, and O, and lower N. The fake-good (orange) polygon expands on socially valued traits and contracts on Neuroticism relative to the honest (green) polygon.
+Figure~\ref{fig:radar_profiles} visualizes the fake-good distortion observed in our experiments for GPT-5 and Gemini~2.5~Pro, showing how the response format shapes the inferred Big Five profile.
+Under the single-stimulus Likert format, fake-good instructions shift the inferred Big Five profile toward a stereotypically ``good person'' pattern: higher A, C, E, and O, and lower N. The fake-good (orange) polygon expands on socially valued Big Five dimensions and contracts on Neuroticism relative to the honest (green) polygon.
 By contrast, the GFC panels show substantially smaller separations between honest and fake-good profiles for the same models.
 When an LLM must make graded comparative judgments between (approximately) equally desirable statements, it becomes difficult to uniformly endorse all ``good'' content.
 As a result, the honest and fake-good profiles in GFC are much closer than their Likert counterparts.